-Further down the corridor, there are numerous meeting rooms (although I cannot stress this enough, this hotel does not feel like a business hotel in any way) and there is generous spa area with a cathedral-like sitting area leading onto treatment rooms.
+Further down the corridor, there are numerous meeting rooms (although I cannot stress this enough, this hotel does not feel like a business hotel in any way), and there is a generous spa area with a cathedral-like sitting area leading onto treatment rooms.

 Rooms have a classic but stylish design and are a good size for central London.
 The smart decor is complemented by the black and white immaculate bathrooms with black marble work surfaces.